qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/Assignments.md

   <td>TBD</td>
   <td>W6</td>
   <td>W16</td>
-  <td> Hierarchical Clustering to Implement OR a project topic that you like to persue! </td>
+  <td> Hierarchical Clustering+ RL to Implement OR a project topic that you like to persue! </td>
 </tr>
 </table>